dylan-lang/opendylan/documentation/website/source/documentation/index.rst

 .. raw:: html

      <hr>
-     <h2>Open Dylan Developers</h2>
+     <h2>For Open Dylan Developers</h2>

      <div class="alert-message block-message info">
        <p>Notes and materials useful to those working on
-       Open Dylan itself or have an interest in the low level details.</p>
+       Open Dylan itself or those who have an interest in the low level details.</p>
      </div>